 While Jake’s Merch site: The fun Joy has a global ranking of 21,827 and a U.S. ranking of 6,473, not as good as Jake’s Merch, but still slightly higher than Pepsi’s official website.

-Logan Paul is also in all series of movies and TV shows including the Valley Girl.
+Beside the Merch, Logan Paul is also in all series of movies and TV shows including the Valley Girl.

 Thinning 2, Top Chef, and his own movie: Airplane Mode, as well as all the shows such as Weird Loners, Stitches, Bizaardvark, Law & Order, and Walk the Prank.